 But people often mistake onboarding for employee orientation; these two are entirely different things.
 Orientation is something that a company provides to their new hires, typically on the first day.
 The new hires familiarize themselves with the workplace, the company's policies, job duties, and their new colleagues during their orientation.
 So, employee orientation acts as the first step in onboarding.

 As a people leader, you know the challenges during the pandemic were nothing but foreign pre-pandemic.
 According to a survey by Workable, more than 37% faced significant problems with the remote onboarding process during the pandemic.

-More than ever, the dynamics of onboarding, the environment, and the employee experience require more effectiveness; many are throwing out the rule book and re-envisioning a well-structured onboarding process that includes the new hire's job description, schedule, training, work environment, and development.
-And introducing the new hires to their mentors, Human Resources, training staff, hiring managers, and their colleagues.
+More than ever, the dynamics of recruitment experience, the environment, and the employee experience require more effectiveness; many are throwing out the rule book and re-envisioning a well-structured company's onboarding process that includes the new hire's job description, schedule, training, work environment, and development.
+And introducing the new hire's mentors, Human Resources, training staff, hiring managers, and their colleagues.

-The first 90 days of the employees' lifecycle are more crucial to both employers and employees; from finance to oversight, the following are the top reasons you should start optimizing your onboarding process.
+The first 90 days of the employee lifecycle are more crucial to both employer and employee engagement; from finance to oversight, the following are the top reasons you should start optimizing your company's onboarding experience.